exonum/exonum-doc/src/get-started/first-java-service.md

     In this section we have learned how to implement operations modifying the blockchain state: transactions and the service constructor.
     <!-- todo: "There are more operations of such type: ..." — what is
-    the canonical reference on the topic? -->
+    the canonical reference on the topic?
+Shall we add one? -->

 ### 4 Service API